josephtownshend/myrecovery_tech_test/README.md

 I can now refactor my code by removing the `id` and instead get it to input and output the `firstName`.
 This seems to be working fine so from here I think I might now need to try and figure out how to make the entire URI dynamic - in the same way that I did for firstName.
 I'm going to spend a bit of time thinking about this as I think it sounds quite complex.

 After spending some time researching I found flask-restful which looks like an interesting option, it can really help to tidy up the code but I think it can also be useful in making the URIs dynamic.
 I'm going to set up a test app and see if I can make any progress using that.

+#### Conclusion

+I have spent a bit more time with my app and used flask-restful to refactor it which has made it a lot tidier.
+I have exposed some more of the endpoints and they are working as expected.
+I am going to submit the test at this point - despite it being unfinished I feel like to get any further with it I would need invest much more time.
+Having worked on this now for 2 days I feel like I have made some really good progress into the test - and I've certainly learnt a huge amount.
+In terms of what I would do if I were to move forwards...

+* Testing - I've used unittest before, I would need to find a mocking library for get requests.
+* Figure out how to create an error function rather than returning a message form within `get` request.
+* For the endpoints that aren't single words - figure out how to deal with URLS, Arrays, Biography.

+In all I feel happy with my attempt, I went from not really understanding the challenge to feeling a lot more comfortable with the task in hand.
+I have definitely enjoyed the process, it's been great to get really out of my comfort zone and also learn a great deal about data models, JSON, Python, Flask.

 -------